nicklockwood/iVersion/README.md

 This is called when the user presses the ignore in the new version alert.
 This is useful if you want to log user interaction with iVersion.
 This method is only called if you are using the standard iVersion alert view and will not be called automatically if you provide a custom alert implementation.

-    - (BOOL)iVersionShouldopenAppStore;
+    - (BOOL)iVersionShouldOpenAppStore;

-This method is called immediately before iVersion attempts to open the app store, either via a URL or using the StoreKit in-app product view controller.
+This method is called immediately before iVersion attempts to open the App Store, either via a URL or using the StoreKit in-app product view controller.
 Return NO if you wish to implement your own update page logic.

 Localisation